Designated Marine Parks and Marine Reserve

 Cape D'Aguilar Marine Reserve

 Cape D'Aguilar Marine Reserve was designated in July 1996.
 It lies on the southeastern tip of Hong Kong Island.
 The total sea area is about 20 hectares.
 The eastern boundary stretches from Sheung Sz Mun to the eastern tip of the Cape D'Aguilar coast, then southwards to the southeastern tip of Kau Pei Chau.
 The western boundary stretches from the rocky headland opposite the radio transmitting station to the southern tip of Kau Pei Chau coastline.
 The landward boundary generally follows the high water mark along the coastline.
 Please refer to the gazette map and explanatory material for the actual boundary.
-The Marine Reserve is set up for the purpose of conservation of marine resources, scientific studies and public education for the appreciation of our precious marine resources.
+The Marine Reserve is set up for the purpose of conservation of marine resources, scientific studies and education for the appreciation of our precious marine resources.
 In order to protect the important organisms and their habitats, except those permitted for scientific purposes, water sports and certain coastal recreational activities, such as swimming, boating, fishing and collecting any wild animals or plants, or their parts, are prohibited in the Marine Reserve.
-Citizens are not encouraged to go visit the Cape D'Aguilar Marine Reserve.
+Visit by the public to the Cape D’Aguilar Marine Reserve is not encouraged.
 Thus, there are no public sanitary facilities including litter bins and toilets in the Cape D'Aguilar Marine Reserve.